Foods that cause false positive drug test

 Real-life Instances of Misinterpreted Drug Tests

-Foods that cause false positive drug test
+foods that cause false positive drug test

 There have been several instances where poppy seed consumption has led to misinterpreted results on drug tests.
 For example: